w3plan/jsdump-web/doc/document.md

   Writes entries object to a txt file.

  Parameters
- >obj -- An object which should be processed.
+ > obj -- An object which should be processed.<br>
- > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.
+ > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.<br>
- > hiddenKeys -- An optional array of keys that would be ignored in dumped out content, the default value is [].
+ > hiddenKeys -- An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
  > file -- A file path to dumped-out content, if the file path was ignored the function would write dump-n.txt to the current directory, here n is an integer between 1000 and 9999.